AbuseIO/AbuseIO/docs/configuration-main.md

 # Configuration settings

-After the installation you are required to set a few basic settings to assure all operations will run as intended.
+After the installation you are required to set a few basic settings to ensure all operations will run as intended.
 All options are set with defaults in the ./app/config/main.php file which should never be changed.
-In the config folder you also have tree subfolders called production, development and testing.
-You can place your own main.php in each of directories which represents the running environment so you can use a different config for testing and production.
+In the config folder you also have three subfolders called production, development and testing.
+You can place your own main.php in each of the directories which represents the running environment so you can use a different config for testing and production.
 The items you will not define in your custom config file will use the defaults from the ./app/config/main.php file